charliefrancesconi/info201-groupAA01-getting-the-facts-on-gun-violence-in-the-united-states/project-proposal.md

-# Gun Violence in The United States
+# Getting the Facts on Gun Violence in The United States
-## Project: A data driven insight into who uses guns and what they use them for.
+## Project: A data driven state by state insight into who uses guns and what they use them for.
 ### Project Members: April Lee, Charlie Francesconi, Bryan Bernardi, Zhijian Zheng
 Info-201: Technical Foundations of Informatics The Information School \
 University of Washington \